chrisewilliams2006-jpg/BreastDM-Reproduction/README.md

   gap.
 - Validation AUC was consistently higher than test AUC, highlighting the uncertainty created by a validation set of only 19 patients.
-- The results are preliminary single-run findings and should be followed by repeated seeds, patient-level confidence intervals, and external validation.
+- The results remain preliminary single-run findings.
+Patient-level bootstrap confidence intervals have been calculated for the main classification results, but repeated-seed experiments and external validation remain future work.

 ---

 ## Improved-Model Disclosure